-Microsoft and Barnes & Noble reportedly teaming up for new tablet [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Microsoft and Barnes & Noble reportedly teaming up for new tablet [UPDATED]Alex Wagner - Editorial Director of News and Content

 We're inching closer to Microsoft's big announcement on Monday, and as is usually the case with situations like these, more rumors surrounding Microsoft's plans have surfaced.
 While previous reports had claimed that the tablet would be a Microsoft-made slate running Windows RT, sources speaking to TechCrunch claim that the company is actually planning to team up with Barnes & Noble to announce a tablet/e-reader device.
 The actual details of the product are unknown, but another of the site's tipsters claim that it could feature Xbox Live streaming support.